 Provoking factors:

 Important!
-The individual sensitivity of the body is a characteristic sign of allergy: for one person, citrus fruits are a powerful irritant, while another consumes juicy fruits without harm to health.
-The same situation with antibiotics, plant pollen, animal hair.
+Individual sensitivity of the body is a characteristic sign of allergy: for one person, citrus fruits are a powerful irritant, while another consumes juicy fruits without harming their health.
+The same situation occurs with antibiotics, plant pollen, and animal hair.

 Types and stages

-Classification by area of influence of the stimulus:
+Classification according to the area of influence of the stimulus:

 • skin reactions ();

-• respiratory reactions (impact on the area of the nasopharynx and respiratory tract);
+• respiratory reactions (effects on the nasopharynx and respiratory tract);

-• general signs (violation of the activity of the cardiovascular, digestive system, central nervous system);
+• general signs (impaired activity of the cardiovascular, digestive system, central nervous system);

 • enteropathy;